 A biwa is an short-necked wooden lute originally from China.
 That’s what it looks like when it’s merely an instrument.
 When it becomes sentient, however, it looks like an old biwa player, the body of a human, the head of a lute, eyes closed because very often in days-of-old the biwa player was blind.

-Koto Furunshi
+Koto Furunushi

 Then we have a koto furunushi.
 Have you ever seen a Japanese koto?
-It’s this long, low to the ground, stringed instrument, that is plucked with two hands my a very elegant woman in a kimno, kneeling on the floor?
+It’s this long, low to the ground, stringed instrument, that is plucked with two hands my a very elegant woman in a kimono, kneeling on the floor?
 Well, shen a koto makes the turn, its “face” becomes that of a demon and all 13 broken silk strings stand out around it, like wild hair.
 Pretty cool.

 Other things that tend to turn into haunted relics are futons, straw sandals, saddles and stirrups, scrolls with sutras written on them, mirrors, prayers beads, kimono, sake jars, a radish grater and, of course, mosquito nets.